 Understanding the basics of cleaning and dressing a wound is important for everyone to learn.
 Add to that the addition of how to check for temperature and at what point a doctor should be called and you have a nice basis for personal care.
 Additionally, you can take them for basic CPR classes, or even help them understand what to look for in cases of burns, frostbite, gangrene, or other more uncommon things that could occur if they found themselves out in the elements too long.

-While most will be able to go to a grocery store for their needs, growing a garden is a life skill every child needs to know.
+While most will be able to go to a grocery store for their needs, growing a garden is a life skill every child should know.
 Teach them basics about starting their own seeds, planting, fertilizing, and harvesting crops.
 You could even teach them about home canning and how to dry and preserve seeds for the next year.

 Everyone needs to know how to safely cook a few meals.
 This can be as simple as how to scramble eggs or make a basic pasta dish, but learning some cooking skills is a life necessity for everyone.
 Teaching knife skills, food safety, and a few simple recipes are important for your child.